 Bhopal (Madhya Pradesh)

-Hardly considered one of the best places to visit in India, Bhopal – one of the main cities of Madhya Pradesh – was my first stop in the country and proved to be a good place to start exploring and, more than anything else, to get to know India without any of the strong cultural shock other tourist places in India may provide, as it is significantly less crowded.
+Hardly considered one of the best places to visit in India, Bhopal – one of the main cities of Madhya Pradesh – will prove to be a good place to explore and, more than anything else, to get to know India without any of the strong cultural shock other places in the country may provide, as it is significantly less crowded.

 Bhopal is sadly famous for the Bhopal Disaster, an incident which occurred in 1984 and caused the death of thousands of people as a consequence of the gas leakage from the Union Carbide India Limited (UCIL) pesticide plant.
-It is possible to actually go on an observation tour of the Gas Tragedy.
-To me, this is an interesting way to learn more about the city, although this certainly isn’t one of the classic tourist places in India.
+Observation tours of the Gas Tragedy are a good way to learn a bit more about the history of the city – though hardly a classic.

-What makes Bhopal one of the nicest tourist places in India is the striking difference with the rest of the country, mostly due to the fact that a good 40% of its population is Muslim.
+A good 40% of the population of Bhopal is Muslim.
 This means that the city is packed with mosques (mostly concentrated in the northern side of the city), the most important being the Taj-ul-Masjid, started in 1877 with the intention of building the largest mosque in the world.

-What makes the Satpura National Park and the Satpura Tiger Reserve some of the best places to visit in India and a good reason to visit Madhya Pradesh is the incredible wildlife that lives there.
+With their incredible wildlife, Satpura National Park and the Satpura Tiger Reserve are amongh the best places to visit in India and a good reason to visit Madhya Pradesh.
 They are home to spotted dears, sloth bears, various species of monkeys, buffalos, birds and snakes, and more importantly they are among the top places to visit in India to spot leopards and tigers.

-It is said that over 40 tigers live in the reserve, but they are not easy to see and sure enough seeing one requires several tries, at various times of day: the best season to see them is apparently during the monsoon, when they hang out in the water.
-To me, this is enough to rank the Satpura National Park among the top tourist places in India.
+It is said that over 40 tigers live in the reserve, but they are not easy to see and sure enough seeing one requires several tries, at various times of day.
+The best season to see them is apparently during the monsoon, when they hang out in the water.

-One of the few hill stations in India, I found Pachmari incredibly pleasant thanks to the mild weather and peaceful atmosphere: to me it ranks among the best places to visit in India.
+Pachmarhi is one of the most popular hill stations in India, and an incredibly pleasant place thanks to the mild weather and peaceful atmosphere.

-Yet, it is the great number of natural attractions that make Pachmari one of the nicest tourist places in India.
-Aside from the Satpura National Park and Tiger Reserve, other places of interest are the Rajat Prapat Waterfall and the viewpoint of Chauragarh, where the Mahadeo Cave is the starting point to a great hiking trail.
+Aside from the Satpura National Park and Tiger Reserve, other places of interest in the area are the Rajat Prapat Waterfall and the viewpoint of Chauragarh, where the Mahadeo Cave is the starting point to a great hiking trail.

 Varanasi (Uttar Pradesh)